MehdiHellall/community-forecasting-yelp/README.md

 - `tests/` uses synthetic fixtures only, so CI does not need Yelp raw data.
 - `.github/workflows/ci.yml` runs linting, formatting checks, tests, output validation, and leakage checks.
 - Notebook leakage fixes now exclude Yelp snapshot rating/review-count fields from model features, fit TF-IDF vocabulary on train-window text only, and select the active cohort from train-window activity.
-- ECC-style workflow was used for the rework: planner sidecar, TDD sidecar, review/security passes, and verification commands.

 ## Repository Structure